 Pozzuoli, another Roman city with Greek origins, is home to the Amphitheatrum Flavium (Flavio Amphitheater) and the Macellum of Pozzuoli, also known as the Temple of Serapis.
 The amphitheatre is the third-largest after the Colosseum and the Capuan Amphitheater.
 The temple, actually a marketplace in ancient times, includes three marble columns built between the 1st and 2nd century AD.

 Another great underground city of Rione Terra is a step back in time.
 Preserved intact under the modern-day town, this once-important Roman colony of Puteoli dates back to 194 BC.
 Discovered by chance in 1980 due to volcanic activity, it offers a glimpse into the life of Romans.
-Take a stroll along the ancient road lined with shops fronts, warehouses and homes.
+Stroll along the ancient road lined with shop fronts, warehouses and homes.

 Capua